Sherlock Holmes (12A)

 There are, however, many little nuances that London-lovers will enjoy; for example, the shot of the sign for Baker Street lists it as in the N.W., which it no longer is!
 Something that will make you chuckle and is definitely Hollywood’s addition to having a very rushed ending, is the idea that you can run from Parliament to Tower Bridge in about five minutes flat.
 Anyone who knows their way around town knows that this is simply poppycock.

 Sherlock Holmes is most definitely a spectacle to behold.
 Downey Jr does a wonderful job of playing a pre-emptive super (crime-)fighting sleuth, with impressive powers of seduction.

-Expect another Shelock Holmes to be winging its way to you in the next couple of years, with Brad Pitt being the unconfirmed rumour to play Holmes’ nemesis Moriarty.
+Expect another Sherlock Holmes to be winging its way to you in the next couple of years, with Brad Pitt being the unconfirmed rumour to play Holmes’ nemesis, Moriarty.